oomph-lib/oomph-lib/README.md

 > [!IMPORTANT]
 > If you are an Apple user, make sure you read our instructions for installing [OpenBLAS](#macos-only-openblas).

-To facilitate the installation of these (as well as various optional third-party libraries), we provide the option to build them as part of our overall build process.
-We provide a detailed description of the two-stage build process below, but strongly encourage users to use our `oomph_build.py` script that performs all these actions in one operation.
-Details are described in the section [Building with `oomph_build.py`](#recommended-alternative-building-with-oomph_buildpy) and we suggest that new users jump straight there.
+To facilitate the installation of the required third-party libraries (currently OpenBLAS; the other libraries listed in the table above are optional but highly recommended), we provide the option to build them as part of our overall build process.
+We provide a detailed description of the two-stage process below, partly to explain the deliberate distinction between `oomph-lib` and the third-party libraries.
+However, **we strongly encourage users to use our `oomph_build.py` script that performs all these actions in one operation.
+Details are described in the section [Building with `oomph_build.py`](#recommended-alternative-building-with-oomph_buildpy) and we suggest that new users jump straight there.**

 For everybody still reading, the two stages are: